Nitin-Bhawarkar/Web_App/README.md

 ### 3. Registration Page

-Here, we add all required credenials.
-After hitting the regiser.
-User is registered in MongoDB database.
+Here, we add all the required credentials.
+After hitting the register.
+The user is registered in the MongoDB database.

 ![signup](https://github.com/Nitin-Bhawarkar/Web_App/assets/50537129/0b51632e-504f-4145-9136-c5eb9148ef8e)